uZimbra/nlw-01/README.md

 # Ecoleta

-— A application make with the will to create and share information about recycle and waste menagement
+— A application make with the will to create and share information about recycle and waste menagement.

 ![https://github.com/uZimbra/nlw-01/blob/master/images/thumb.jpg](https://github.com/uZimbra/nlw-01/blob/master/images/thumb.jpg)